Energy Intensity Indicators: Terminology and Definitions

 Output (also referred to as Activity).
 The major activity that drives economic production for the economy or its sectors and subsectors.
 At the level of the aggregate economy output is measured by GDP.
 The output measures for sectors varies for each sector, The output measures for each of the sectors used for the national system of indicators on this website are as follows:

 - The transportation sector uses passenger-miles and freight ton-miles

-- The commercial building sector uses square-feet of floor space as the output measure
+- The commercial sector uses square feet of floor space as the activity measure

 - The electricity sector uses kilowatt hours of electricity produced

-- Other explanatory factors are changes that affect the energy intensity of a sector or subsector that does not reflect changes in the efficiency with which energy is used.
-It is useful to differentiate these factors into structural changes, behavioral changes and weather, although these distinctions are not always clear cut.
+Other explanatory factors.
+Other explanatory factors are changes that affect the energy intensity of a sector or subsector that does not reflect changes in the efficiency with which energy is used.
+It is useful to differentiate these factors into structural changes, behavioral changes, and weather, although these distinctions are not always clear-cut.

-- As it affects energy efficiency, structural change is a change in "other explanatory factors" that affects the energy intensity that is unrelated to the efficiency with which energy is used.
+Structural change.
+As it affects energy efficiency, structural change is a change in "other explanatory factors" that affects the energy intensity that is unrelated to the efficiency with which energy is used.
 For example, a change in product or industry mix in the industrial sector could affect energy intensity but a shift in industrial output is unrelated to actual energy efficiency improvements (e.g., a decline in steel production, or an increase in the output of the electronics industry relative to the growth of other industries).
 A second example of a structural factor is population migration.
 Migration of population from colder regions to warmer regions would alter the energy intensity of the residential sector, but would not, of itself, change the efficiency of energy use in the residential sector.
 Another example of structural change is the long-term trend in business activity in the U.S. from goods producing industries to service producing industries.
 For further discussion, see the section on Efficiency vs. Intensity.